 The Bigger Picture

-This is actually a useful reminder that AI tools are just that: tools.
+This is actually a useful reminder that AI tools are just that, tools.
 They’re not magic, and newer doesn’t automatically mean better for your specific use case.

 That’s fine.
 It just means you need to be thoughtful about which tool you use for which job.